telefonicaid/fiware-cygnus/flume/README.md

 ## Cygnus configuration

-The typical configuration when using the `HTTPSource`, the `OrionRestHandler`, the `MemoryChannel` and the sinks is shown below (the file `cygnus.conf` can be instantiated from a template given in the clone Cygnus repository, `conf/cygnus.conf.template`):
+The typical configuration when using the `HTTPSource`, the `OrionRestHandler`, the `MemoryChannel` and the sinks is shown below (the file `cygnus.conf` can be instantiated from a template given in the clone Cygnus repository, `conf/cygnus.conf.template`).

+More advanced configurations can be found at [`doc/operation/performance_tuning_tips.md`](doc/operation/performance_tuning_tips.md).

 ```Python
 #=============================================